-At the end of each semester, a report is generated which indicates whether or not each student is meeting SAP requirements.
-If a student is readmitted to the school the student's academic file is evaluated to determine if the student is meeting satisfactory academic progress requirements.
+At the end of each semester, each student's academic file is evaluated to determine if the student is making satisfactory academic progress.

-• Qualitative Standard
+Qualitative Standard

 In pursuit of graduation, the student must achieve a cumulative grade point average (GPA) of 2.0 (the equivalent of a "C" average) or better.
 Each student is evaluated at the end of each semester and is expected to maintain a minimum cumulative GPA of 2.0.